tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Name :** `wait_until_keypressed()`
 - **Parameters :** None
 - **Goal :** Function is designed to make a pause in program run and wait until user presses any key.
 - **Function :** Function reads character pressed into variable `pause_var`.
-This variable is then "displayed" in black color so it is not visible in black backgrounded terminal.
+This variable is then "displayed" in black color so it is not visible in terminal with balck backdround.
 Priniting the variable `pause_var` is not neccessary, but it does avoid error message in code.
 - **Flow Chart :** *Appendix 16*

 *Appendix 16 - wait_until_keypressed()*